Junker Group: Innovations

 JUNKER has been shaping grinding technology since 1962 with patented processes and new technologies.
-A few years after the company was founded, JUNKER launched a world first, the first fully automatic flute grinding machine for thread taps, onto the market.
+A few years after the company was founded, JUNKER launched a new invention, the first fully automatic flute grinding machine for thread taps, onto the market.
 In 1978, JUNKER laid the foundation for later developments with the introduction of CBN high-speed grinding machines.
-In the mid-1980s, the company entered into the automotive industry with groundbreaking inventions.
-For example, in 1984, JUNKER invented the QUICKPOINT machine.
+In the mid-1980s, the company entered into the automotive industry with well-selling creations; in 1984, JUNKER invented the QUICKPOINT machine, among others.
 With this new point grinding, it was suddenly possible to handle a variety of different contours in just a single clamping operation.
 The computer-controlled grinding wheel moves along the programmed contour with pinpoint accuracy and machines almost any material from plastic to carbide.
 In 2003, JUNKER launched the first CBN high-speed grinding machine for complete machining of crankshafts in a single clamping set-up onto the market (the JUCRANK machine model).
-Another milestone was reached in 2008 with the JUCENTER machine model.
+In 2008, JUNKER made yet another machine, the JUCENTER model.
 The CBN high-speed grinding machine combines two stations (additional machining options) under one hood.

 Business areas

 The JUNKER Group operates in the following business areas: machines, services, technology and equipment.
-Grinding machines for high-precision metalworking represent the largest proportion of sales.

 Awards and distinctions

-The JUNKER Group has over 80 patents and has been presented with numerous awards.
+The JUNKER Group has at least 80 patents and has been presented with a few awards.
 These include the VW “Formula Q” quality award (1998) and being named “Leader of Technology” by Tianrun (2012) and Chery Automobile Co., Ltd. (2013).
 In Shanghai, the JUNKER Group was presented with the “Best Supplier Award” by SAIC General Motors Co., Ltd. (every year from 2014 to 2017).
 The company also received the “Global Supplier Award” from Robert Bosch GmbH in 2015 and an award from Getrag B.V. & Co.
 KG in 2017.
-Just one year later, JUNKER was honored with the "Best Supplier Award" by Zhejiang Geely Automobile Parts & Components for the "extension of the production capacity".
-In 2019, a second award followed.
-In March, JUNKER received the highest honor, the "Excellence Award", as the only European machine supplier.
-This award is as much a sign of recognition as it is an important customer reference for the JUNKER Group.
+The following year, JUNKER was honoured with the "Best Supplier Award" by Zhejiang Geely Automobile Parts & Components for the "extension of the production capacity".
+In 2019, they were the recipients of another award; in March, JUNKER received a high honour, the "Excellence Award", as the only European machine supplier.

 Technical Academy, Holice

-In 2015, the JUNKER Group founded the Technical Academy in Holice, Czech Republic, as a response to the shortage of technically trained workers in the labor market there.
+In 2015, the JUNKER Group founded the Technical Academy in Holice, Czech Republic, as a response to the shortage of technically trained workers in the labour market there.
 In June 2017, the first year group completed their two-year training.